-Although the album did great, this is what I‘ve read somewhere, you guys didn’t see the big money coming in still?
+Although the album did great, this is what I‘ve read somewhere.
+You guys didn’t see big money coming in still?

-No…we yeah the record company is kind of weird like that we negotiated our deal and they put this time limit on it but they pour this little bonus things in the contract like it’s a sales man you get this much and this much and off course it did sell like right up to where the bonus was to stop selling and then deal went back to the old deal again and then it did actually go back over 10 years to 10 years.
-So in by that point that was our fourth record we’re somewhere about 2 million and gagged the company at that point coz our old deal I don’t know it was just a bad deal.
+No…yeah, the record company is kind of weird like that we negotiated our deal, and they put this time limit on it.
+Still, they pour these little bonus things in the contract like it’s a salesman you get this much and this much, and of course, it did sell like right up to where the bonus was to stop selling and then deal went back to the old deal again and then it did go back over ten years to 10 years.
+By that point, that was our fourth record; we’re somewhere about 2 million and gagged the company at that point because of our old deal.
+I don’t know.
+It was just a bad deal.

-Right, and things didn’t work any better with next album HOT WIRE album which took like forever to get it even released and…
+Right, and things didn’t work any better with the next album, HOT WIRE album, which took forever to get it even released and…

-You left the band in 1992 there was a live album released in 1993 called KIX LIVE.
-Tell something more about that one?
+You left the band in 1992, but a live album was released in 1993 called KIX LIVE.
+Tell me something more about that one?

 The live one?
-Yeah it’s a concert that we recorded – that one we had remember the record came out we did like a few months of touring and then we took this break and it was the first break we had taken and then the first show was that one was where we recorded so we were a little out of practice we could have done a better show but – in fact we could use we had a show of Japan that we could have used to – for some reason Donnie wanted to use that show so that’s the one we ended up using.
-I mean it was ok but it was not our best show.
+Yeah, it’s a concert that we recorded – that one we had to remember the record came out we did like a few months of touring and then we took this break, and it was the first break we had taken, and then the first show was that one was where we recorded so we were a little out of practice we could have done a better show, but we could use we had a show of Japan that we could have used to – for some reason Donnie wanted to use that show, so that’s the one we ended up using.
+I mean, it was ok, but it was not our best show.

 Maybe that’s what Donnie wanted at the time?

-Right, the last KIX album SHOW BUSINES came out in 1995.
+Right, the last KIX album, SHOW BUSINESS, came out in 1995.
 What kind of memories you have about recording that one?

-That one I wasn’t even in the band anymore when we did that one they re-hired me to come and play guitar on that and that was kind of self- produced so to me that one sounded like a really nice demo it wasn’t really of real like – I think they needed an outside producer to sort of run things coz Donnie, I don’t know, I just – it just turned out like a demo.
-I soon left the band again and then it just sort of… I don’t know?
+That one, I wasn’t even in the band anymore.
+When we did that one, they re-hired me to come and play guitar on that, and that was kind of self-produced, so to me, that one sounded like a really nice demo it wasn’t really of real like – I think they needed an outside producer to sort of run things because Donnie, I don’t know, I just – it just turned out like a demo.
+I soon left the band again, and then it just sorts of… I don’t know?